- If your insurer left the marketplace on December 31, you’re eligible for a special enrollment period (SEP).

 But other than rescission, “involuntary” loss of coverage just means that you didn’t cancel the plan yourself, or lose your coverage because you stopped paying premiums.

 Most non-elderly adults have coverage through an employer-sponsored plan.
 If they leave their employer – voluntarily or involuntarily – and lose access to their employer-sponsored health insurance as a result, that’s considered involuntary loss of coverage.
-So if you choose to leave your job and as a result lose your health insurance, you’ve got access to a special enrollment period to get a new plan.
+So if you choose to leave your job and as a result lose your health insurance, you’ve got access to a special enrollment period to get a new plan in the individual market.

 The special enrollment period applies even if you have the option to continue your employer-sponsored plan under COBRA.
 You can choose to elect COBRA, or you can use your special enrollment period to pick a new plan in the individual market.
 So take your time and compare the options available to you.

-If your health plan terminated at the end of 2016 and you didn’t pick a new plan by the end of open enrollment, your special enrollment period continues until March 1, 2017 (that’s 60 days after your previous plan ended).
+If your health plan terminated at the end of 2017 and you didn’t pick a new plan by the end of open enrollment (December 15, in most states), your special enrollment period continues until March 1, 2018.
+(That’s 60 days after your previous plan ended.)

-The same would apply for people who had off-exchange coverage from a health insurer that exited the individual market at the end of 2016 (UnitedHealthcare in many states, for example).
-Since there’s no system to auto-renew people onto new plans outside the exchange when carriers leave the market, these folks became uninsured as of January 1 if they hadn’t yet selected a new plan.
-Their special enrollment period continues through March 1.
+The special enrollment period applies to people who had off-exchange coverage from a health insurer that exited the individual market at the end of 2017, or shrank its coverage area.
+Since there’s no system to auto-enroll people onto new plans outside the exchange when carriers leave the market, these people became uninsured as of January 1 if they didn’t select a new plan.
+(They had until December 31 to select a new plan and still have coverage effective January 1, 2018, because the effective date rules are different if you’re using a special enrollment period triggered by loss of other coverage).

 Death, divorce, or legal separation